pan00033/AdventureAwaits/README.md

 # AdventureAwaits
-A full stack web campground rating app where users can create their own campgrounds, view and comment on others' campgrounds.
+A full stack web campground rating application where users can create their own campgrounds, view and comment on others' campgrounds.
 # Tech Stack
 ## Front-end
   * HTML5